brianwooden/sync-sfdc-isv_matrix/README.md

  - centralized report separator and added variable length dashes, for output beautification
  - added explicit header check for both input files (to complement the initial check that isv matrix does not have 2 header rows)
  - added check for accounts in go/isvmatrix that are NOT in SFDC report
  - defined a main function to make this haphazard project slightly more pythonic.
 If only barely.

-### TODO
- - centralize various discrepancy finders (integration status, category names, etc)

 # v0.4
 brian.wooden@databricks.com